SAP/ui5-tooling/CONTRIBUTING.md

 ## 🤩 Feature Requests
 You can request most features by creating an issue in the UI5 Tooling repository: https://github.com/SAP/ui5-tooling/issues/new

 For bigger features an RFC (Request for Comment) might be necessary.
 You should always clarify the need for an RFC with the project contributors upfront.
-Either via an issue or in our [Slack channel](#seeking-help--not-a-bug).
+You could do this either by opening an issue or in our [Slack channel](#seeking-help--not-a-bug).
 You can use [this template](rfcs/0000-template.md) for creating an RFC.

 ## 🔍 Analyzing Issues
 Analyzing issue reports can be a lot of effort.
 Any help is welcome! 👍